eoin-barr/project-three-frontend/README.md

 ## Potential Improvements

 - Using React and Redux to manage state in the application.
-- Implementing TypeScript so that we would have a much clearer idea of the types of data flowing throughout application.
+- Implementing TypeScript so that we would have a much clearer idea of the types of data flowing throughout the frontend of our application.

 ## Key Learnings